SimplexCC/sell-docs/source/includes/transports/_msg-queue.md

 <span class="http-verb http-post">POST</span> `https://api.simplexcc.com/v1/msg/:msg-id/ack`

-`:msg-id` is the identifier of the message you are acnowledging.
+`:msg-id` is the identifier of the message you are acknowledging.
 There are no other parameters, so no body is expected in the POST.

 <aside class="warning">
 Only acknowledge messages after you have completely finished handling them.